Florida man arrested after shining laser pointer at planes, police say

 FLORIDA 'PILLOWCASE RAPIST' CASE CRACKED WITH DNA FROM SUSPECT'S SON: PROSECUTORS

 Chapman was transported to Lakewood Ranch Medical Center where he was cleared and sent to Manatee County Jail, police said.
-A laser pointer was found in his pocket, police said.
+They added that a laser pointer was found in his pocket.

 CLICK HERE FOR THE FOX NEWS APP